 Sales Consulting for a Furniture Dealer

 KBM Workspace is a San Jose-based office furniture dealer that has been in business for nearly 60 years.
-They were the can i buy Gabapentin in mexico where can i buy clomid at #1 dealer of Knoll office furniture in Northern California, and KBM also offers other services, such as design consultation, project management, and furniture installation.
+They were the buy modafinil in spain #1 dealer of Knoll office furniture in Northern California, and KBM also offers other services, such as design consultation, project management, and furniture installation.
 While they’ve had robust growth in recent years, they still didn’t feel like they were realizing the success that they desired.

 When I started working with KBM, there were a few challenges that they needed to overcome.
 First, they had some high revenue goals and they needed some help to reach those levels.
 Making matters more challenging, they had just brought on two new salespeople, and the company needed those new hires up-to-speed as quickly as possible.

 Finally, there were some span of control challenges.
 The CEO was very sales-minded, so he was directly supervising the sales organization’s activity.
 However, that effort was monopolizing his time and restricting his ability to run other areas of the company.